Teaching Philosphy

 I also believe that education extends beyond the classroom.
 My leadership of Sea Turtle Week reflects my commitment to global education and conservation.
 Creating lesson plans, contests, and other resources that are accessible worldwide has allowed me to reach a broad audience and contribute to fostering a global community of learners and conservation advocates.
 By sharing knowledge and tools, I hope to inspire people of all ages to take action and make a positive impact on our planet.

 I offer virtual and in-person lessons in the NJ/PA area on environmental and STEM topics for grades K-College.
 Some topics include but are not limited to the biology of sea turtles, how to become a research scientist, plastic pollution & recycling, marine ecosystems, and weather systems, all of which are tailored to the appropriate grade level.
+I also create classroom resources through my Teachers Pay Teachers store, Seantist’s Classroom.
 If you are in me speaking to your class, please fill out this contact form.
 I can't wait to help inspire your students!

 Elementary